mihcom/apollo-jetstream/README.md

 ## Pre-requisites

 - JetStream should have WebSockets enabled
-- Connects to the default JetStream ws://localhost:443, so this port should be exposed via Docker or k8s
+- Connects to the JetStream ws://localhost:444, so this port should be exposed via Docker or k8s

+## Running

+- `yarn install`
+- `yarn dev`